On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) took effect.

 - internationalised domains (e.g. 例如.au).

-If your domain name licence expires after 12 April 2021 the rules in place at the time you registered or last renewed your domain name will apply until the end of the current licence period.
+If your current domain name licence expires after 12 April 2021 the rules in place at the time you registered or last renewed your domain name will apply until the end of the current licence period.
 If the name is renewed the new licensing rules will apply to it as the new licence is only created once the current one expires.

 Changes in the rules